FabLabSG/fablab-docs/README.md

 ## Project roles and responsibilities

-> Describe the roles and responsibilities of the people involved in the project.
+> Description of the main roles and responsibilities of the people involved in the project.

 ![FabLabSG Outreach](Images/FabLabSG-Org-Engagement.png)